couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-1000-intro.markdown

 * Lets companies update data sets (whether corporate databases or restaurant directories) in one central place and have the updates delivered efficiently to clients.
 * Makes apps more responsive, and even lets users work offline, by _taking network I/O out of the critical path_.
 The app's UI operates on local data, and syncing runs in the background.

 However, syncing is very difficult to implement properly.
 It requires special metadata (like vector clocks or revision trees), has to handle network partition and data conflicts, and its algorithms have to work incrementally and be highly failure-tolerant.
 Some mobile developers have waded into ad-hoc sync implementations and found themselves in over their heads, with delayed or canceled products.
-Couchbase Lite provides a sync solution that already works.
+Couchbase Lite has sync compatibility with a solution that already works, Couchbase Sync Gateway.

 ### Total Control

 With Couchbase Lite, you have total control over every aspect of your app.
 Consider the following:

-**Conflict Resolution.** This is important and hard to get right.
-The app is ultimately responsible for merging changes within a record, but the sync framework needs to identify the conflicting revisions.
-Couchbase Lite tracks revision histories and propagates a tree of revisions, which is the most reliable way to do it.

 **Flexible Schema.** iCloud's structured storage is accessed via Core Data, which is an object-relational mapping and thus strongly schema-based.
 You can update a Core Data app's schema, but migrating existing data can be tricky.
 Couchbase Lite is flexible, so this is less of an issue.

+**Flexible Storage.** Proprietary services store data on their own servers.
+These servers are reliable and secure, but it's better to have a choice.
+Couchbase Lite can sync to your own servers, to a desktop machine, or even peer-to-peer.

 **Sharing.** iCloud syncs only between devices owned by the same person.
 Couchbase Lite can do that and more.
 Apps can share in small groups (for example, Glassboard and GroupMe), or publish to the public (like a blog or Instagram).
 Hybrids of those are possible too.

+**Conflict Resolution.** This is important and hard to get right.
+The app is ultimately responsible for merging changes within a record, but the sync framework needs to identify the conflicting revisions.
+Couchbase Lite tracks revision histories and propagates a tree of revisions, which is the most reliable way to do it.

 **Cross-Platform.** iOS users might also have an Android device. iCloud won't work for that, but Couchbase Lite does.
 Couchbase Lite also supports [PhoneGap interfaces](https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin) for maximum portability.

-**Flexible Storage.** Proprietary services store data on their own servers.
-These servers are reliable and secure, but it's better to have a choice.
-Couchbase Lite can sync to your own servers, to a desktop machine, or even peer-to-peer.

 **Enterprise Data.** The only way to get data into an iCloud account is from an iOS device or Mac.
 But a frequent desire in mobile apps is to view small subsets of a huge upstream database (such as enterprise sales data, scientific observations, or consumer info like movie reviews) and be able to work with them while offline or bandwidth-limited.
 Couchbase Lite connects to Couchbase Server via [Sync Gateway](https://github.com/couchbase/sync_gateway), which supports fine-grained access control and subset sync.